-Since the fall of 1976, the arena in downtown Lexington has served as home to three national championship teams at Kentucky.
+Since the fall of 1976, the arena in downtown Lexington has served as home to four national-championship teams at Kentucky.
 Four others have advanced to the Final Four.
-Ten seasons have witnessed the Cats go unbeaten at home.
+Eleven seasons have witnessed the Cats go unbeaten at home.

-It has played host to over 500 UK games, countless KHSAA Sweet 16s, a number of NBA exhibitions, 11 NCAA Tournaments, three SEC Tournaments and two Ohio Valley Conference Tournaments.
+It has played host to over 500 UK games, 29 KHSAA Sweet Sixteens, a number of NBA exhibitions, 11 NCAA Tournaments, three Southeastern Conference Tournaments and two Ohio Valley Conference Tournaments.
 With so many unforgettable moments, the old floor still maintained a value to hoop fans across the Bluegrass and beyond.
 Therefore, officials made pieces of the relic available for public sale, with proceeds going to the UK Basketball Museum, the Kentucky High School Athletic Association and to help offset the costs of the new playing floor.
 Thanks to an auction of additional sections, like coaching boxes and lettered end zones, the old floor generated more than $250,000.

 But the playing surface is just one aspect of the impressive home of the Cats.
 Situated in downtown Lexington, Rupp Arena has played host to several premier basketball events.
 In March of 1985, all roads led to Lexington for the NCAA Final Four as Villanova shocked Georgetown in a memorable finale.

-In 1986, Rupp played host to both the Southeastern Conference Tournament and the NCAA Women's Final Four.
+In 1986, Rupp played host to both the SEC Tournament and the NCAA Women’s Final Four.
 On numerous other occasions, the arena has served as one stop en route to the NCAA title game.

 An awesome structure in sight and scope, the arena is divided into two seating areas.
 The lower level features 10,000 cushioned theater seats.
 The upper level has 13,000 seats on epoxy-coated metal bleachers.
 The latter can be visually isolated to provide more natural setting for small shows.